7 Alphabet Animal Songs

 Summer is winding down, school is starting back, and for piano teachers that often means new piano students.
 I remember when I was a classroom music specialist.
 I had a guitar and students would wildly raise their hands to request their favorite songs and bob up and down with excitement.
 Children love music.
 So when piano students sit on my bench, I try for that same kind of enthusiasm.
 But piano is a lot harder for children, no doubt about it.
 What can I do to make them as enthused about piano lessons as they were when I pulled out my guitar for a sing-along?
 And can I share my ideas with other teachers around the globe?
 That is why I started this blog.

 If you’re looking for some pre-reading music to use with your beginners, here are some old favorites of mine.
 They were originally made in landscape orientation, which allowed me to make the score larger.
 I’ve updated them, because parents kept telling me how hard it was to play sideways pages in a binder.
 I agree!
 So I am gradually revising all my pre-reading pieces from landscape (sideways) to portrait view.
-It takes a lot longer than you may think, which is why it is a gradual project.
 It is almost like starting over because I have to resize everything before I move it around.
 But it is so much easier to use in a binder that it’s really worth it for my students.
 And in the spirit of sharing, I’m offering these to you, too.

 These pieces can be used at the first lesson, depending on age and ability, and are appropriate for ages 4 to 7.
 All of them are on the black keys, which means students do not have to know the names of the keys.
 Only fingers 2, 3, and 4 are used.
 The two easiest ones are What the Robin Said to the Worm and What the Worm Said to the Robin.